pmhausen/observium-freebsd-install/README.md

 ### Rancid integration (optional)

+[Rancid](https://shrubbery.net/rancid/) is a tool to automatically poll routers, switches and similar devices for configuration changes and put these changes into some version control system like SVN or git.

 Configuring Rancid is beyond the scope of this document but since the database paths are FreeBSD specific they are added here for completeness.

 Assuming you have a single group in Rancid named `observium`: